 People eligible for a free license are also able to fish without buying the Wildlife Habitat Stamp.

 Where can I buy my Colorado fishing license?

 It’s never been easier to get your fishing license when in Colorado.
 All options are open to both residents and those from out-of-state.
 Choose any of the following and get ready to go fishing:

 - Online.
 You can order your license from the comfort of your own home without even speaking to anyone.
 Just create an account and fill in the online form, and you’re good to go.

 - By phone at 1-800-244-5613.
 Speak to a trained sales representative who’ll take you through the application process step-by-step.

-- From a licensed retailer or CPW location.
+- In person from a licensed retailer or CPW location.
 There are hundreds of official vendors all across the state, including tackle stores, hardware stores, and Walmart.
-Pop into your local one and get your fishing license right away.

 When ordering a short-term fishing license, you should be aware that you won’t get a paper copy of your license.
 You’ll receive a temporary authorization number (TAM), that will act as your license.

 If ordering an annual license online or by phone, your license should arrive by mail within 14 days.
 If you want to get on the water right away, make sure you’ve got your TAM with you and you can fish until your license arrives.

 - Are there any free fishing days?